 - 1) State health services are provided free of charge and the basic health needs of the population are for the most part met.
 The maternal mortality ratio (MMR), which has been stable for the last 20 years, is 36.5 per 100,000 live births.
 The contraceptive use is at about 27% (2008) and the total fertility rate (TFR) is 3.8 (2006).
 The Ministry of Health seeks to promote more family planning to reduce the TFR to less than 3.0.
-HIV/AIDS is not a serious problem in Tonga at this time. - There is little absolute poverty in Tonga, and as a result, no chronic malnutrition has been observed.
-Instead, new problems have been occurring in the health sector, specifically obesity, and non-communicable diseases (NCD), such as diabetes and cardiovascular diseases, have been increasing nationwide.
+HIV/AIDS is not a serious problem in Tonga at this time. - Instead, new problems have been occurring in the health sector, specifically obesity, and non-communicable diseases (NCD), such as diabetes and cardiovascular diseases, have been increasing nationwide.
 The current health system does not have the capacity to provide quality care for these "modern" health problems.